behu-kea/dat20-classes/week-8/thymeleaf.md

-## Continue on Social media exercise
+## Continue on Social media exercise - rest of class

 Today we will be continuing work on the social media we started creating Monday.